Cryptocurrency and Mortgages

 Firstly, what will you do with the property?

-With cryptocurrencies starting to gain more traction, the big question for prospective homebuyers is can they use Bitcoin, Ethereum and other cryptos as a deposit for a mortgage?
+With cryptocurrencies starting to gain more traction, prospective homebuyers are often asked whether they can use Bitcoin, Ethereum, and other cryptos as a deposit for a mortgage.

 In this comprehensive guide, we explain everything you need to know about using cryptocurrency as a source of deposit for a mortgage, including which lenders will consider your application and how a broker can help.